Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Consumer and context with smartphones versus tablets, How mobile ties in with shopper behavior, Why retailers should buckle up for mobile commerce, Why retailers should engage customers throughout their entire shopping experience, 67pc affluent smartphone owners use mcommerce: study, leave a response, or trackback from your own site.
+Related content: Consumer and context with smartphones versus tablets, How mobile ties in with shopper behavior, Roadmap for the new path to purchase, Why retailers should buckle up for mobile commerce, Why retailers should engage customers throughout their entire shopping experience, leave a response, or trackback from your own site.